 Sparrow, 79, died in the past due April, just days shy of her eightieth birthday.

 When Wilde, the executor of Sparrow’s property, commenced cleaning out the basement of Sparrow’s small Saskatoon bungalow in practice for a garage sale, she came upon a curious cache: a room “stacked with this survival meals,” said Wilde.
-Whole eggs, rice, beans, lentil burgers, pasta, tacky broccoli, strawberries, and vanilla pudding are all in vacuum-sealed luggage densely packed inner approximately 50 pails now scattered in piles.
+Whole eggs, rice, beans, lentil burgers, pasta, tacky broccoli, strawberries, and vanilla pudding are all in vacuum-sealed luggage densely packed in approximately 50 pails now scattered in piles.
 And it’s on the market.

 “Two hundred servings in a pail, and each package serves five humans,” said Wilde.
 “There’s a lot of it.”